xia0nan/Daily-Coding-Problem/README.md

 Do this in linear time and in-place.

 For example, given the array ['G', 'B', 'R', 'R', 'B', 'R', 'G'], it should become ['R', 'R', 'R', 'G', 'G', 'B', 'B'].

+### Daily Coding Problem: Problem #36 [Medium]
+**2019 Apr 6th**

+This problem was asked by Dropbox.

+Given the root to a binary search tree, find the second largest node in the tree.